justicecanada/otto/setup/README.md

 # Otto Setup Guide for Cloud Admins

-This guide outlines the process for deploying Otto infrastructure using Azure Cloud Shell.
+This guide provides a comprehensive overview of deploying Otto infrastructure using Azure Cloud Shell.
+The deployment process requires specific prerequisites and configurations to ensure a successful setup.

 ## Prerequisites

-Before proceeding with the Otto infrastructure deployment using Azure Cloud Shell, ensure you have the following:
+Before deploying Otto infrastructure, ensure the following prerequisites are met:

-- **Azure Subscription with Necessary Permissions:** An active Azure subscription is required, along with sufficient permissions to create resources.
-You should have at least the **Contributor** or **Owner** role at the subscription level to manage resource groups and deploy services.
+- **Azure Subscription with Permissions:** You must have an active Azure subscription with sufficient permissions to create and manage resources.
+Ensure the following:

-- **Entra Callback URL Configured for AKS Cluster Access:** You need to have the callback URL for the Entra ID service configured correctly.
-This URL is essential for accessing the AKS cluster once it is deployed, allowing secure communication and authentication for your applications.

-For more information on Azure roles and permissions, refer to the [Azure RBAC documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview).

-**Note:** For information on Azure OpenAI content filter modifications, see the [Registration for modified content filters and/or abuse monitoring](https://learn.microsoft.com/en-us/legal/cognitive-services/openai/limited-access#registration-for-modified-content-filters-andor-abuse-monitoring) documentation.
-This step has already been completed for Justice Canada.
+  - Log in to the [Azure Portal](https://portal.azure.com).
+  - Navigate to "Subscriptions" in the left-hand menu.
+  - Select your subscription and go to "Access control (IAM)."
+  - Verify that your account has the required role.
+If not, contact your Azure administrator to grant you the necessary permissions.

+- **Registration of Cloud Shell:** Ensure that the **Microsoft.CloudShell** resource provider is registered in your Azure subscription.
+  - In the [Azure Portal](https://portal.azure.com), search for "Resource providers" in the top search bar.
+  - Select "Resource providers" from the search results.
+  - In the list of resource providers, find "Microsoft.CloudShell".
+  - If its status is not "Registered", select it and click the "Register" button at the top of the page.
+  - Wait for the registration process to complete.

+- **Agreement to Responsible AI Terms:** Follow these steps to accept the Responsible AI terms:
+  - Log in to the [Azure Portal](https://portal.azure.com).
+  - Navigate to "Create a resource."
+  - Search for and select a Cognitive Service (e.g., Language Service).
+  - Click "Create."
+  - Review and accept the Responsible AI terms when prompted.
+  - Cancel the resource creation after accepting the terms.
+(Terraform will create the necessary resources.)

+- **Azure OpenAI Content Filter Modifications:**
+  - This step is required only once per subscription.
+  - Visit [this link](https://aka.ms/oai/rai/exceptions) to request an exemption from the default content filtering and abuse monitoring.
+  - Fill out the form to apply for modified content filters.
+This is necessary because the organization's use case involves processing data where standard content filtering is not appropriate.
+  - Wait for Microsoft's approval before proceeding with the deployment.

+- **Entra App Registration:**
+  - Complete the [Entra App registration](https://learn.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad) as a **Single Tenant** application.
+  - To register the app:
+    1. Log in to the Azure Portal.
+    2. Navigate to "Microsoft Entra" and select "App registrations."
+    3. Click "New registration."
+    4. Enter **Otto** as the name for the application and select "Single Tenant" for the supported account types.
+    5. Set the callback URL as `https://<host-name-prefix>.canadacentral.cloudapp.azure.com/accounts/login/callback/`.
+    6. Click "Register" to create the app registration.
+  - Retrieve the client secret for Terraform script setup:
+    1. After registration, go to "Certificates & secrets."
+    2. Click "New client secret," enter a description, and set an expiration period.
+    3. Click "Add" and copy the client secret value before navigating away from the page.

 ## Deployment Steps

 ### 1. Open Azure Cloud Shell and access the Otto repository:

-You have two options:

-**Option A: Clone the repository (if you haven't done so before)**
+Open an Azure Cloud Shell session and navigate to the `setup` directory within the Otto repository:

+**If you have NOT YET cloned the repository:**

 ```bash
 git clone https://github.com/justicecanada/otto.git
 cd otto/setup
 ```

-**Option B: Update an existing repository**

-If you've previously cloned the Otto repository, navigate to the Otto directory and pull the latest changes:
+**If you've previously cloned the Otto repository, navigate to the Otto directory and pull the latest changes:**

 ```bash
 cd otto